Quick facts

 - Unfed adults are dark brown with whitish or yellowish markings.

-- These marking will be difficult to see on engorged ticks and is not present on immature ticks.
+- These markings will be difficult to see on engorged ticks and are not present on immature ticks.

 - Adult female blacklegged ticks are reddish brown with a black head, legs and scutum.